Skip to main content

 Treating Migraine Attacks

-Breaking down migraine treatment
+Breaking down migraine treatments

 While migraine does not yet have a cure, treatments can help relieve migraine symptoms, stop attacks, prevent them, or do both.